Dortmund dream of shocking Real Madrid in Champions League final

 Madrid’s Bellingham moulded by Dortmund

+Dortmund must breach the financial gulf between the sides to win the Champions League for just the second time in their history.

+Last season Madrid posted record revenues of €831 million (RM4.2 billion) compared to Dortmund’s €420 million, according to financial experts Deloitte.

-The career path of Jude Bellingham exemplifies the scale of the task facing Dortmund.
+The career path of Jude Bellingham exemplifies the scale of the task facing the Germans.

-Plucked from English Championship side Birmingham as a teenager, he was moulded and developed by the German giants before being picked off by Madrid for a transfer fee in excess of 100 million euros (US$109 million) 12 months ago.
+Plucked from English Championship side Birmingham as a teenager, he was moulded and developed by Dortmund before being picked off by Madrid for a transfer fee in excess of 100 million euros 12 months ago.

 Without him, Dortmund struggled domestically this season, finishing fifth in the Bundesliga, 27 points adrift of Bayer Leverkusen.